 Opening up new markets for supermarkets under the GATS negotiations will largely benefit just a few Northern supermarkets who operate internationally.
-Therefore further liberalisation under GATS needs to be questioned.
-There should be no new method for negotiating new GATS liberalisation that undermines the countries' choice of which sectors to liberalise.
+Therefore further liberalisation under GATS needs to be questioned .
 Developed countries should not ask for the market in distribution services to be opened up in countries that have not offered to open up those services markets in the GATS negotiations.
 They should first be allowed to experience the consequences of unilateral liberalisation.

 WTO members should take into account that regulation is needed before opening up the distribution services sector and that GATS rules (Art.
-VI, XVI, XVII) limit the space countries have to introduce regulation policies.
-GATS negotiations have to clarify and enshrine in law governments' rights to regulate and prohibit undue pressure on governments during negotiations from resulting in the withdrawal of existing laws.
+VI, XVI, XVII) limit the space countries have to introduce regulation and policies.
+GATS negotiations have to clarify and enshrine in law governments' rights to regulate.
 GATS rules must be clear that governments can impose new measures to protect poorer consumers and producers, promote social development and eradicate poverty.
 The United Nations (UN) Covenant on Economic, Social and Cultural Rights as well as different International Labour Organisation (ILO) Conventions should be used as criteria to judge governmental regulations.

-Negotiations should not take away the right of authorities to apply economic needs tests, to introduce zoning laws that prohibit supermarkets from being launched near town centres, or to exclude FFV products from GATS liberalisation.
+Negotiations should not take away the right of authorities to apply existing or new economic needs tests, zoning laws that prohibit supermarkets from being launched near town centres, nor exclusion of FFV products from GATS liberalisation.
 Testing the economic need for the establishment of a new service company, e.g. a supermarket, should include the impact on small agricultural producers, including small producers of fruit and vegetables.

-GATS negotiators and the ministries that are in charge of trade should be open and introduce rules about the lobbying by business.
+GATS negotiators and the ministries that are in charge of trade should be transparent and introduce rules about the lobbying by business.
 They need to ensure much more information and more debate in public and in parliament, with special attention to affected groups such as marginalised stakeholders.
 GATS negotiations should be entirely based on an assessment of the broad impact of the liberalisation of services, such as distribution services, by all countries.

-6.2.
-Dealing with downward price pressures
+7.2 Dealing with downward price pressures